 Our Board, on recommendation of the CHCM Committee, adopted a Stock Ownership Guidelines Policy to align the interests of directors and Section 16 officers with the interests of the Company's stockholders.
-Pursuant to this policy, each non-employee director is required to own shares of our common stock having value equal to at least five times the non-employee director's regular cash Board retainer.
+Pursuant to this policy, each non-employee director's regular cash Board retainer.
 Non-employee directors will have five years from the date of election or appointment to attain such ownership levels.
 If an individual becomes subject to a greater ownership amount, due to an increase in the retainer, the individual is expected to meet the higher ownership amount within the later of the original period or three (3) years from the effective date of the increase.
 For purposes of these guidelines, a non-employee director's share ownership includes all shares of the Company's common stock owned by such non-employee director outright or held in trust for the non-employee director and his or her immediate family, but excludes a non-employee director's unvested or unexercised equity awards.
 The number of shares that a non-employee director must own to satisfy the stock ownership guidelines will be calculated annually on the first day of each year by dividing the dollar amount applicable to each non-employee director by the average closing price of a share of the Company's common stock for the previous year.